file multiplatform ?>

 INSTALLING WINDOWS ON YOUR MAC

 LIMITATION: Boot camp currently doesn't let you create multiple partitions.
-You therefore can have only two partitions in total: MacOS X and Windows.
+You therefore can have only two partitions in total: macOS and Windows.
 It is very difficult to have a third partition for your documents.

-TIP: Since you can access your Windows disk from MacOS X (but not the inverse), I'd recommend you to keep your personal files and documents in the Windows partition.
+TIP: Since you can access your Windows disk from macOS (but not the inverse), I'd recommend you to keep your personal files and documents in the Windows partition.
 Therefore, it would also be wise to give more disk space to Windows.

-TIP: Once Windows is installed, if you want to choose which operating system to start, simply press the ALT key when your computer is starting (start pressing just after you power up, keep pressed until the choice screen shows up).
+TIP: Once Windows is installed, if you want to choose which operating system to start, simply press the OPTION (or, if you have a PC keyboard, the ALT key) key when your computer is starting (start pressing just after you power up, keep pressed until the choice screen shows up).

-TIP: Many file links, for example the ones you'd create in Firefox, start with C: in Windows; but in MacOS X C: is called "/Volumes/Windows XP".
-To fix this issue, create a symbolic link: open up a terminal, type cd / and then ln -s Volumes/Windows\ XP C: (this will create a symbolic link [i.e. a shortcut], called C:, that goes to /Volumes/Windows XP).
+TIP: Many file links, for example the ones you'd create in Firefox, start with D: (or whatever disk mount point you gave in the previous step) in Windows; but in macOS C: is called "/Volumes/DATA" (or, whatever name you decided to give to it).
+To fix this issue, create a symbolic link: open up a terminal, type cd / and then sudo ln -s Volumes/DATA D: (this will create a symbolic link [i.e. a shortcut], called D:, that goes to /Volumes/DATA and hence allow your Windows shortcuts to work on macOS).

 USING THE SAME WEB AND MAIL ON BOTH SIDES: MOZILLA SUITE

-Mozilla, www.mozilla.com, offers great products that do not suffer from these issues if configured properly (you can therefore have the same Internet settings, bookmarks, e-mail accounts, etc. on MacOS X, Windows and Linux).
+Mozilla, www.mozilla.com, offers great products that do not suffer from these issues if configured properly (you can therefore have the same Internet settings, bookmarks, e-mail accounts, etc. on macOS, Windows and Linux).
 You probably heard of their wonderful browser, Firefox; as well as their easy-to-use mail client, Thunderbird.
 Both of these products have a "Profile Manager".
-Using this option, you can tell the Firefox and Thunderbird installations on your Linux, MacOS X and Windows installations to share the same profiles.
+Using this option, you can tell the Firefox and Thunderbird installations on your Linux, macOS and Windows installations to share the same profiles.
 Note that all these products are free and open source.

 - Go to Start - Programs and double click on Mozilla Firefox (or Thunderbird)